Libera-Chat/libera-chat.github.io/content/_guides/catalyst.md

 You can always amend a lenient decision or concession in the future if there is actually a need to do so.

+## Avoid policing external behaviour

+People are often part of multiple communities.
+They often behave differently in each space, as various communities have their own cultures.

+Confronting and punishing someone for behaviour that is happening somewhere else often escalates something small into a bigger issue affecting more people.
+Pre-emptive banning is rarely a good idea.

+It can also make people in your channel feel like they're being spied on, which makes both your community and other spaces feel less friendly.

 ## Remember to take breaks to avoid burn-out

 When previously rewarding tasks, like helping in channels, become tiring and